-By combining the potential of computer assisted diagnostics and digital health with the proven advantages of the microscope, the merger of digital pathology within the classic pathology workflow is now within reach.
+By combining the potential of computer assisted diagnostics, with the proven cost, diagnostic and workflow advantages of the microscope, the merger of digital pathology within the classic pathology workflow is now within reach.

 Note: The images below were captured with a cell phone camera held up against the microscope eyepiece.
-The challenge in positioning the phone leads to appeared blurring at the edges of the augmented reality.
+The challenge in positioning the phone leads to the grainy image and blurring around the edges.

 Cell phone image of tissue with augmented reality module turned off.
 The augmented reality can be easily switched on and off, providing a completly normal view of the tissue via the microscope eyepiece.

 Cell phone image of augmented reality menubar.
 The standard placement of the menubar is at the top and bottom of the ocular view, yet could be adjusted.

 Cell phone image of augmented reality annotations and morphometrics.
 Any pathology software can be viewed inside, including cell counting, color segmentation and viewing of case details.

 “AR technology that offers similar applications without prior digitization of slides is a more affordable and cost-effective route to adopting novel technologies into routine pathology workflow.”
 Dr. Swati Satturwar

 Based on our calculation of direct equipment costs, the ARM device is approximately 20 times less expensive than a high-capacity whole-slide scanner.